-The most important thing to remember if you take out third party insurance is you'll have to cover all personal costs if you're involved in an accident.
-Do you have enough money in the bank to repair or replace your car if it was written off?
-If your car's cheap, or you're confident you'd be able to carry out most repairs yourself, then third party cover could be a good option for you.
+The thing to remember with third party insurance is you'll have to cover all personal costs if you're involved in an accident.
+Do you have the cash spare to repair or replace your car if it was written off?
+If your car's cheap, or you're confident you'd be able to carry out most repairs yourself, third party cover could be a good option for you.

-Third party insurance can be a false economy; even if you find it's the most affordable option when comparing quotes, remember you're more exposed to risk and might have to dig deep into your savings in the event of an accident.
-For the sake of a few extra pounds, it could be worth taking out a higher level of cover to give you greater peace of mind.
+Third party insurance can be a false economy.
+Even if you find it's the most affordable option, you're exposed to more risk and may have to dig deep into your savings if you had an accident.
+For the sake of a few extra pounds, comprehensive cover will bring you greater peace of mind.

-Hastings Direct policies give customers the level of cover they need at a price that won't break the bank.
-All policies come with a range of benefits as standard, plus a number of optional extras to allow drivers to tailor cover to suit their needs.
+If you want third party car insurance for a price that won't break the bank, choose Hastings Direct.
+All our policies feature a huge range of benefits as standard, along with a number of optional extras to allow drivers to tailor cover to suit their needs.
 See how much you could save by getting a quote today.

 Our refreshingly straightforward car insurance is Defaqto 5 Star rated, so you can be sure you're getting a great product.
 Plus you can choose from a great range of optional extras.Get a car insurance quote